robotology/rfsmTools/README.md

 # rFSM Tools

-The reository contains a C++ library (*librFSM*) to load and execute rFSM LUA-based state machines and a graphical tools (*rfsmGui*) to run/simulate the state machine.
+This repository contains a C++ library (*librFSM*) to load and execute rFSM LUA-based state machines and a graphical tools (*rfsmGui*) to run/simulate the state machine.

 ![scenario2](/doc/rfsmGui.png)